-The ASPIRE project is being delivered by the Met Office, Walker Institute and Norwegian Refugee Council and will run until November 2019.
+The ASPIRE project was delivered by the Met Office, Walker Institute and Norwegian Refugee Council and ran until March 2020.

-ASPIRE will link closely with the following organisations, programmes and initiatives in the region and more widely:
+ASPIRE linked closely with the following organisations, programmes and initiatives in the region and more widely:

 National meteorological services in each focus country and national government departments involved in delivering social protection programmes (e.g. agriculture or food security and nutrition).

 Key project documentation

 A series of seasonal forecast explainer videos have been developed: